Humans, Animals, and Viruses

 LISTEN: A 13-minute podcast from Scientific American on “COVID-19: The Wildlife Trade and Human Disease”

-Some nations are already taking steps to ban the types of animal trade and markets that serve as hotspots for viral transmission from animals to humans.
+Some nations are already taking steps to ban the types of wildlife trade and markets that serve as hotspots for viral transmission from animals to humans.
 China announced a permanent ban on the wildlife trade in February, but the new law has loopholes that worry some conservationists.3 Vietnam has enacted a similar ban, and other neighboring nations seem poised to follow.4

 VIEW: A series of infographics shows how the wildlife trade fits in the Chinese economy